 - 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Selective Call button to dial the preprogrammed ID.
-Proceed to step 4. - To access this feature via the menu, proceed to the next step. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID.

-- · Use the keypad to enter the required ID.
+Proceed to step 4. - To access this feature via the menu, proceed to the next step. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below CNTS to scroll through and select the required ID. - Press the Menu Select button directly below LIST to go to the last number dialed. - for to the required ID. - · Use the keypad to enter the required ID.

 - 4 Hold the microphone vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 5 Press and hold the PTT button to start the Selective Call.
-The display shows the ID of the target radio. - Release the PTT button to listen. - Press not to return to the Home screen.
-If you do not press not button to hang up, your radio will remain in Selective Call state with the other unit.
+The display shows the ID of the target radio. - 6 Release the PTT button to listen. - 7 Press to return to the Home screen.

+If you do not press a button to hang up, your radio will remain in Selective Call state with the other unit.
 You will miss all subfleet traffic and incoming phone calls.